Refraction AI’s Matthew Johnson-Roberson on finding the middle path to robotic delivery – TechCrunch

 Johnson-Roberson has spent nearly 20 years in academic robotics.
 Universities are home to many of the advances in field robotics, but the average person doesn’t see many such applications everyday when they look out their window.
 This desire to make something that is useful to the general public has been a huge motivator for the academic-turned-founder.

-The following interview, part of an onoing series with founders who are building transportation companies, has been edited for length and clarity.
+The following interview, part of an ongoing series with founders who are building transportation companies, has been edited for length and clarity.

 TechCrunch: You unveiled Refraction AI on the TechCrunch stage two years ago.
 How has it evolved since?